Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 }
 ```

-Really the only difference here is we're generating a hex string from our colour objects.
+The only difference here is we're generating a hex string from our colour objects.

 {{ figure(path="working.png", isColocated=true, caption="Random screenshot from my favourite game, bonus points for first commenter who can identify it", alt="screenshot of the app in action")}}

-And this definitely looks a lot better, there will always be some level of randomness in what the eventual clusters chosen might be because of the calculations, but this is a lot better than what we had before.
+And this looks a lot better, there will always be some level of randomness in what the eventual clusters chosen might be because of the calculations, but this is a lot better than what we had before.

-## So _this_ time we're done right?
+## So _this_ time we're done, right?

-Well, no. As mentioned earlier this code has some serious efficiency problems, the image above was about 1000x400 pixels, this calculation took 5 iterations (the distanceShift wen't down to 3.5), but this took over 80 seconds!
+Well, no. As mentioned earlier this code has some serious efficiency problems, the image above was about 1000x400 pixels and this calculation took 5 iterations (the distanceShift went down to 3.5), but this took over 80 seconds!

 {{ figure(path="drawbacks.png", isColocated=true, caption="The algorithm can have other drawbacks too", alt="app used with a digital camera photograph of my dog")}}

 This shows some of the other drawbacks, the colours here look good but I would expect to see some deeper oranges, the brighter yellow, or even something closer to black.
 This is likely due to the random nature of the initial choice of clusters.
-Also it took over 5 minutes for 6 iterations on this 4000x3000 pixel image.
+Also, it took over 5 minutes for 6 iterations on this 4000x3000 pixel image.

 We'll look at addressing these issues in Part 3 of this series.
-For now though the completed code for this part can be found in our [Github repository](https://github.com/Zyzle/image-colours/tree/v2.0.0)
+For now though, the completed code for this part can be found in our [Github repository](https://github.com/Zyzle/image-colours/tree/v2.0.0)